customwrapperoffline/roblox-change-font/README.md

 # roblox-change-font
 This is instructions on how to put JetBrains Mono to the Roblox client.
-Credits to JetBrains and Grammarly for fixing the text.
+Credits to JetBrains for the font and Grammarly for fixing the text.

 # THIS IS UNDONE!
 Please do not use this repository before I complete putting the fonts.